Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Kingfish Tackle

 A medium or heavy rod with a length of 7 feet can work for catching kingfish.
-A conventional reel with 250 yards of the line will work for catching kingfish without it breaking when the fish pulls it.
+A conventional reel with 250 yards of line will work for catching kingfish without it breaking when the fish pulls it.
 A spinning reel can also be used.
 A line with at least a 20-pound test will catch kingfish.
 Nylon braided leaders with a 45-pound test will support the kingfish.
 Don’t use shiny leaders as kingfish have very good eyesight and will spot the glint of metallic wires.

 How To Catch Kingfish Trolling